TelepathicGrunt/RepurposedStructures/README.md

 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; Right now, there are lots of config options.
 The big ones that you may be interested in are the <span style="font-size: 14px;">add____ToModdedBiomes</span> config entries.
 Turning this on will make the config add the features or structures to any modded biomes with the correct category.
 For example, if you turn on <span style="font-size: 14px;">addMineshaftsToModdedBiomes</span> and you have a mod that adds a new kind of Desert biome in any dimension, then that biome will now spawn Desert themed Mineshafts in it!</strong></p>
 <p>&nbsp;</p>
-<p><strong>&nbsp; &nbsp; For Dungeons, Villages Wells, Igloos, and Mineshafts, you can turn on and off each specific biome variant or change their overall spawnrates as well.
-For Mineshafts, you can turn on or off the spawning of chests too if you want to stop chests from spawning for whatever reason.
-Also, you can change the maximum and minimum y value that dungeons and mineshafts can start their generation at!</strong></p>
+<p><strong>&nbsp; &nbsp; For all structures, you can change their spawnrates and what biomes they should be blacklisted from.
+You can even blacklist dimensions as well!
+Also, for Dungeons and Mineshafts, you can change the maximum and minimum y value that they can start their generation at!
+Check out the config.
+It should be clear what you can do and I included comments in the config to describe what the configs do.</strong></p>
 <p>&nbsp;</p>
-<p><strong>&nbsp; &nbsp; The config for Jungle Fortresses is fairly straightforward.
-You can change their spawnrate, how much Stonebrick blocks are infested with SIlverfish, turn on or off the creation of Silverfish spawners, or disable the creation of loot chests.
-Not much else to it!</strong></p>
-<p>&nbsp;</p>
-<p><strong>&nbsp; &nbsp; Temples, Outposts, Ruined Portals, Shipwrecks, and Pyramids are just like the Jungle Fortress configs minus the Silverfish stuff lol.</strong></p>
-<p>&nbsp;</p>
-<p><strong>&nbsp; &nbsp; &nbsp;For Strongholds, the config lets you change the size of the Stronghold, their spawnrates, how many Stonebrick blocks are infested with Silverfish, turn on or off the additional Silverfish spawners, or disable the creation of loot chests.
+<p><strong>&nbsp; &nbsp; For Strongholds, the config lets you change the size of the Stronghold, their spawnrates, how many Stonebrick blocks are infested with Silverfish, turn on or off the additional Silverfish spawners, or disable the creation of loot chests.
 Change how much hanging chains spawns in them.
 And you can change the maximum and minimum y value that both normal and nether strongholds can start their generation at.&nbsp;</strong></p>
-<p>&nbsp;</p>
-<p><strong>&nbsp; &nbsp; &nbsp;And lastly, the rest of the features like boulders can be enabled/disabled individually.&nbsp;&nbsp;</strong></p>
 <p>&nbsp;</p>
 <p>----</p>
 <p>&nbsp;</p>